 Come join us for casual conversation around proposed changes to your neighborhood to generate more affordable housing, improve transportation services, and parks investments.
-Snacks and drinks will be provided.
-All are welcome.
+We will be sharing the following Urban Village maps: Columbia City, North Beacon Hill, North Rainier Avenue, Othello, Rainier Beach.

 We’re replacing our current permitting system, Hansen, with new software called Accela by early 2017.
 It will be easier to use than the permit portal we have now!
 We’ll keep you updated on all of the upcoming changes and information that you’ll need to know.